sanghee1021/sanghee1021.github.io/index.md

 ## Random facts

 * A die-hard fan of Kansas Jayhawk Basketball.
 Rock Chalk!!
 Once a jayhawk, always a jayhawk.
 * Love Kansas City Chiefs and Royals.
 Oh.. my lord.
-I really want to see Pat Mahomes win it all this season.
+I really want to see Pat Mahomes and Chiefs win it all this season.
 * Like jogging, hiking, and traveling national parks.
 My wife and I have visited cities and national parks in 45 states "by car".
-The most liked states by me and my wife so far: Colorado, Utah, and North Carolina.
 * My cat's name is Snickers!
+The cutest cat ever.